prochazkaml/PainDoctorFirmware/README.md

 Compile with the Arduino IDE and select NodeMCU 1.0 with default settings.
 Don't forget to add the ESP8266 package index in the Additional Board Manager URLs.

-The schematic is beyond simple, it is just an SSD1306 OLED and an MPU6050 accelerometer connected to the ESP-12E's I2C lines (pins 4 (SDA) and 5 (SCL)) and a relay connected to pin 14.
+The schematic is beyond simple, it is just an SSD1306 display and an MPU6050 accelerometer connected to the ESP-12E's I2C lines (pins 4 (SDA) and 5 (SCL)) and a relay connected to pin 14.
 I might publish the actual schematic sometime later.